schwilklab/lab-resources/conductance-protocol.md

 Xylem vulnerability to drought

-Conductance dorps as xelem vessels embolize.
+Conductance drops as xylem vessels embolize.
 The pattern of conductance loss as a function of decreasing water potential is known as a vulnerability curve.
 We can create such a curve in multiple ways:

 1. TODO
 2. TODO